pillarjs/send/README.md

 ##### etag

-Enable or disable etag generation, defaults to true.
+Enable or disable etag generation.

+Defaults to `true`, unless the `transform` option is set.

 ##### extensions